JNRowe/jnrowe.github.io/articles/tips/Simple_notifications_in_awesome.rst

 See :gist:`201131`

 .. note::
-   If you're willing to install lua-functional_, the above code snippet can be made much nicer by using its ``partial`` application support to define ``start`` and ``stop``.
+   If you’re willing to install lua-functional_, the above code snippet can be made much nicer by using its ``partial`` application support to define ``start`` and ``stop``.